Get free MAC lipstick for National Lipstick Day

-TAMPA, FL (WFLA) — This is not a drill!
+TAMPA, Fla.
+(WFLA) — This is not a drill!
 MAC Cosmetics is giving away FREE lipstick in celebration of National Lipstick Day on Saturday, July 29.

-MAC Cosmetics is known for their incredible, knock out color lipsticks, and now is your chance to get them for free — seriously, there is no catch.
+MAC Cosmetics is known for its incredible, knock out color lipsticks, and now is your chance to get them for free — seriously, there is no catch.

 Wherever MAC is sold, you’ll be able to grab a free, full-sized lipstick.
 You can get them at other stores that sell MAC too, like Ulta, Sephora and Macy’s.